prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

  3 E Kant              413 27340 0.0151
  4 IMMANUEL Kant        46 27340 0.00168
  5 H Kant               13 27340 0.000475
- 6 L Kant               13 27340 0.000475
- 7 T Kant               10 27340 0.000366
- 8 D Kant                9 27340 0.000329
- 9 A Kant                8 27340 0.000293
-10 P Kant                8 27340 0.000293
 ```

 For 'Kant', more than 90% of references are to 'I Kant'.
 The second most common reference is just to the last name 'Kant'.
 In this situation, it strikes me as reasonable to assume that these references to the last name are to 'I Kant'.
 Therefore, whenever for a given last name it was the case that the most common reference was to a first initial(s)-that last name combination and the second most common reference was to just that last name, I replaced all references to just that last name with the most common first initial(s)-last name combination.
 I also deleted all other instances of just last name references (unless they were the most common type of reference, of course).

-Certain authors get referenced  If articles in the same in the same journal cited two authors with the same last name but different first initials in the same five year time span (see below) _and_ the first initials started with the same letter _and_ one of the two sets of first initials was an ordered subset of the other.
+Some authors get cited using multiple different sets of first initials (e.g., David Lewis as 'D Lewis' or 'DK Lewis'; Hegel as 'G Hegel,' 'GW Hegel' or 'GWF Hegel').
+To combine these and other cases like them a single first initial(s)-last name combination, I used the following rule: If two or more articles in the same journal cite two authors with the same last name but different sets of first initials in the same five year period (see below) _and_ the two sets of first initials start with the same letter _and_ one of the two sets is an ordered subset of the other, then the two first initial(s)-last name combinations refer to the same author and one can be replaced with the other.
+While this is not perfect, it did seem to work surprisingly well---for example, it caught the two examples described at the start of this paragraph.

 Some authors get referenced with completely different names.
 Certain misseplling are such that they my two strategies above would miss them.

 [^2]: Given that I am dealing with millions of references, extensive manual data cleaning was out of the question.